daynix/UsbDk/README.md

 ## Installing and running

-UsbDk can be installed via Winget:
+UsbDk can be installed via Winget on desktop Windows:
 ```
 winget install daynix.UsbDk
 ```